HL7NZ/nhi/input/pagecontent/updateIdentity.md

 * **Patient update-identity rules**
-  * All add Patient ethnicity and gender rules appy, and
+  * All add Patient ethnicity and gender rules apply, and
-  * A update request must contain
+  * An update request must contain:
     * the live NHI number for the Patient Record
-    * the version number of the current Patient Record, and
+    * the version number of the current Patient Record
-  * A update request must not delete/inactivate mandatory information.
+  * An update request must not delete/inactivate mandatory information.
-  * A update request may:
+  * An update request may:
     * Populate the request parameter with the required value(s) to modify the existing NHI value for that parameter
     * Not populate the request parameter to retain the existing NHI value for that parameter

   * Update-identity Gender rules
     * All add rules apply and,
-    * An update request will replace the current gender or gender original text.
+    * An update request will replace the current gender code or gender original text.

   * Update-identity Ethnicity rules
     * All add rules apply and,